- New Mexico

 Albuquerque, New Mexico

-Festival highlight: With more than 500 balloons, the Albuquerque International Balloon Fiesta in New Mexico is what the city touts as the largest ballooning event in the world.
+Festival highlight: Held annually in October with more than 500 balloons, the Albuquerque International Balloon Fiesta in New Mexico is what the city touts as the largest hot air balloon festival in the USA and one of the largest in the world.
 That’s no surprise given the ornate designs on the balloons, with fractal and kaleidoscope patterns, and the backdrop of the Sandia Mountains.
 The fiesta is one of the rare hot-air balloon events where you can walk among the balloons and chat with the pilots, too.

 How to get there: Albuquerque International Sunport is 25 kilometers south of Balloon Fiesta Park.